shakes76/PatternAnalysis-2024/README.md

 ## Overview

-Melanoma is one of the most aggressive forms of skin cancer, and early detection significantly increases survival rates.
-This project leverages the YOLO11 (You Only Look Once) deep learning algorithm by Ultralytics to automatically detect melanoma in dermoscopic images.
-YOLO11 is a cutting-edge object detection model that can detect multiple objects within an image in real time.
-This project adapts YOLO11 for binary classification of skin lesions as either *melanoma* or *benign*, making it a powerful tool for aiding in early skin cancer diagnosis.
-The project detects lesions within the ISIC 2017/8 data set with all detections having a minimum Intersection Over Union of 0.8 on the test set and a suitable accuracy for classification.
+Melanoma is one of the most aggressive forms of skin cancer, and early detection can significantly increase survival rates.
+This project leverages the YOLO11 (You Only Look Once) deep learning algorithm by Ultralytics to automatically detect melanoma in dermoscopic images, distinguishing it from other skin conditions like benign lesions and nevus.
+YOLO11 is a state-of-the-art object detection model.

 *Figure: Sample output of YOLO11 detecting melanoma in a dermoscopic image*